ResearchMachine/commercial-project-ml-mvp-insight-in-real-estate-moscow/README.md

 There are platforms that provide recommendations for investing in real estate.
 It is proposed to build a similar platform for commercial real estate of Moscow.

 ### II.
 Problem
-MVP developing task of RecSys real estate platform is considered.
-Segment: commercial real estate in Moscow from open sources.
+Parse data from an open real estate source and conduct exploratory data analysis.
+Segment: special segment of commercial real estate in Moscow.

 ### III.
 Key Results
 * Top30 (out of over 1500 options) undervalued commercial real estate extractor algorithm was developed for daily monitoring (Moscow, Russia)